sufone/hawl/README.md

 # hawl

 New plan:
-1. Get data from wikipedia api
+1. Make handcrafted data set, no reliance on api.
 2. Show the chart
 3. Have custom elements on the page to filter listed people by XYZ.
+4. Make the json into sql to show relations between people

 Timeline of scholars, empires and events from history (Arabic, then English)